HoseinHashemi/GRAFit/README.md

 Example
 -------

 **GRAFit** is originally designed for a large number of galaxies distributed between one or more imaging frames, although there is no restriction for fitting one galaxy in a single cutout.
 In principle, you need to interact with only one **GRAFit** function; `GRAFitMaster`.
-This function calls all other modules and dependencies during fitting process.
+This function calls all other modules and dependencies when/where it needs during the fitting process.

 You should provide: \* a working directory where the outputs will be saved.